-- you may submit your proxy on-line via the Internet by accessing the following website and following the instructions provided: www.proxyvote.com; - you may submit your proxy by telephone by calling 1-800-690-6903; or - if you received your annual meeting material by mail, you also may choose to grant your proxy by completing and mailing the proxy card.
+- you may submit your proxy online via the Internet by accessing the following website and following the instructions provided: www.proxyvote.com; - you may submit your proxy by telephone by calling 1-800-690-6903; or - if you received your annual meeting material by mail, you also may choose to grant your proxy by completing and mailing the proxy card.

-Alternatively, you may attend the meeting and vote your shares in person.
+Alternatively, you may participate in the annual meeting and vote your shares by following the instructions available on the meeting website at that time.

 If you hold your shares through a broker, bank, trustee or other nominee, you are a beneficial owner and should refer to instructions provided by that entity on voting methods.
-Please note that if you are a beneficial owner and you wish to vote in person at the meeting, you must first obtain a legal proxy issued in your name from the broker, bank, trustee or other nominee that holds your shares.